P4SSER8Y/RecycleBinHelper/README.md

 Recycle Bin Helper
 ================================

-Select the files moved to recycle bin X days ago and remove them.
+Select the items older than X days in the recycle bin and remove them.

 Usage
 ----------